 Qin Shi Huang wanted to become immortal and he already saw himself as a God.
-In fact, his name is loosely translated to “The Son of Heaven”.
-Nonetheless, keep reading to find out what Qin Shi Huang did in his search for the secret to immortality.
+In fact, his name is loosely translated to “The Son of Heaven.”
+This is the weird things Qin Shi Huang did in his search for the secret to immortality…

 The Emperor asked all of his scholars to start traveling the world in search for the secret to immortality.
 Even though this seemed to be an impossible the task, the scholars couldn’t refuse China’s first Emperor.

 As you might expect, the scholars were not able to find the secret to immortality.
 However, they did advise the Emperor to start drinking a strange liquid called mercury!
 How do you think this turned out for the Emperor?